 Being critically ill, especially if treatment in an ICU Confusion and Mental Decline Due to Hospitalization is required

-In an ICU Confusion and Mental Decline Due to Hospitalization Being ill, particularly when it involves taking drugs for pain or anxiety, can make anyone confused.
+In an ICU Confusion and Mental Decline Due to Hospitalization Being ill, particularly when it involves taking medications for pain or anxiety, can make anyone confused.
 The hospital environment adds to the problem.
-There, people give up their personal effects... read more , people are easily disoriented and confused.
+There, people give up their personal... read more , people are easily disoriented and confused.
 They are often alone and frightened in a strange place without familiar landmarks and usual routines.
 There are often no windows or clocks, and they have none of their possessions to help orient them.
 Older people, whether they have dementia or not, are particularly affected when they are taken out of their usual environment and do not have the support of family and friends.
 People in an ICU tend to be drowsy because they are often given sedatives and their sleep is constantly interrupted by beeping monitors and by staff members checking on them, taking blood, and giving them drugs.
 People who are tired are more easily confused, sometimes leading to delirium Delirium Delirium is a sudden, fluctuating, and usually reversible disturbance of mental function.
 It is characterized by an inability to pay attention, disorientation, an inability to think clearly... read more .